HPE-Japan-Presales/oneview-event-logger/README.md

 # HPE OneView Event Logger
 This is just logging HPE OneView events to log file by using OneView API.
 HPE OneView may have event log forwarding features.
 I was lazy to look for it.
-That why I made this.
+That's why I made this.

 ## Quick Start
 [Download binary](https://github.com/fideltak/oneview-event-logger/releases) or [Docker Image](https://hub.docker.com/repository/docker/fideltak/oneview-event-logger) and run it.